 There’s no denying that Florida is one of the most beautiful places to live.
 For many, Florida is the retirement dream.
 And for those who already call this state home, it’s the perfect place to reside.
 Aside from mosquitoes and those pesky hurricanes, who wouldn’t want to be surrounded by water and sun the majority of the year.
+There are several LGBTQ-friendly places to live in Florida.

 Florida’s population includes an estimated one million LGBTQ community members (This estimate doesn’t account for tourists and may not fully account for snowbirds).
 Whether you’re in search of a beachside bungalow, an LGBTQ-rich community or a skyrise with waterviews in the city, Florida provides options for all who choose to live here.